nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. The file is in CSV format and ends with .csv
 2. The file contains valid data of at least 1 person
-3. The header of the file is in a specific sequence ("Name","Email","Telegram","Tags","Github","Assignments","WeeksPresent")
+3. The header of the file is in the required sequence
 4. Current user have permissions to access and read the file

 **MSS**

-1. User chooses to import the contact list.
-2. User gives the desired file (by its path).
+1. User requests to import the contact list, providing the desired file path.
-3. KonTActs import the contact list from the specified file path and shows successful import.
+2. KonTActs imports the contact list from the specified file path and indicates successful import.

    Use case ends.

 **Extensions**

-- 2a.
-KonTActs detects an unsupported, corrupted file or a file without the valid headers.
+- 1a.
+KonTActs detects the file provided is invalid.

   - 2a1.
 KonTActs indicates it is unable to import from that file and gives a more specific error message.
   - 2a2.
 User provides a new file path